HypothesisWorks/hypothesis/docs/stateful.rst

 ================

-Hypothesis offers support for a stateful style of test, where instead of trying to produce a single data value that causes an error it tries to produce a sequence of actions which cause an error.
-It can essentially be thought of as a tool for using Hypothesis to generate *programs* instead of mere data.
+Hypothesis offers support for a stateful style of test, where instead of trying to produce a single data value that causes a specific test to fail, it tries to generate a program that errors.
+In many ways, this sort of testing is to classical property based testing as property based testing is to normal example based testing.

+The idea doesn't originate with Hypothesis, though Hypothesis's implementation and approach is mostly not based on an existing implementation and should be considered some mix of novel and independent reinventions.

+This is style of testing is useful both for programs which involve some sort of mutable state and for complex APIs where there's no state per se but the actions you perform involve e.g. taking data from one function and feeding it into another.

+The idea is that you teach Hypothesis how to interact with your program: Be it a server, a python API, whatever.
+All you need is to be able to answer the question "Given what I've done so far, what could I do now?".
+After that, Hypothesis takes over and tries to find sequences of actions which

-Right now the stateful testing is a bit new and experimental.
-This should be considered semi-public API: It may break between minor versions but won't break between patch releases.
+Right now the stateful testing is a bit new and experimental and should be considered semi-public API: It may break between minor versions but won't break between patch releases, and there are still some rough edges in the API that will need to be filed off.

-This also means that it's a somewhat less polished product than the rest of Hypothesis.
-It should generally work fine, but it has some rough edges that still need to be filed off.

-Additionally the stateful testing API feels a bit alien to the way Hypothesis otherwise works, and should perhaps be considered its own thing and merely built on top of Hypothesis.
-The two APIs may converge over time as I better figure out how this should work.

-Still, stateful testing is an extremely powerful approach and even with these limitations it's a great way to test your code.
-Giving it a try anyway and report back is the #1 way for it to improve.
+This shouldn't discourage you from using it.
+Although it's not as robust as the rest of Hypothesis, it's still pretty robust and more importantly is extremely powerful.
+I found a number of really subtle bugs in Hypothesis by turning the stateful testing onto a subset of the Hypothesis API, and you likely will find the same.

+Enough preamble, lets see how to use it.

-There are two levels of API: The low level but more flexible API and the rule based API which is both easier to use and also produces a much better display of data due to its greater structure.
+The first thing to note is that there are two levels of API: The low level but more flexible API and the higher level rule based API which is both easier to use and also produces a much better display of data due to its greater structure.
 We'll start with the more structured one.

 -------------------------
 Rule based state machines